The latest numbers on COVID-19 in Canada for Monday, Feb. 15, 2021

 _ British Columbia: 72,750 confirmed cases (4,454 active, 67,008 resolved, 1,288 deaths).

-There were zero new reported deaths Sunday.
-Over the past seven days there have been a total of 42 new reported deaths.
-The seven-day rolling average of new reported deaths is six.
-The seven-day rolling average of the death rate is 0.12 per 100,000 people.
+There were zero new reported deaths Monday.
+Over the past seven days there have been a total of 29 new reported deaths.
+The seven-day rolling average of new reported deaths is four.
+The seven-day rolling average of the death rate is 0.08 per 100,000 people.
 The overall death rate is 25.02 per 100,000 people.

 There have been 1,807,331 tests completed.

-There were zero new cases Sunday.
-The rate of active cases is 2.38 per 100,000 people.
-Over the past seven days, there have been a total of one new cases.
+There was one new case Monday.
+The rate of active cases is 4.76 per 100,000 people.
+Over the past seven days, there has been two new case.
 The seven-day rolling average of new cases is zero.

 There have been no deaths reported over the past week.
 The overall death rate is 2.38 per 100,000 people.